Navelfuzz/TaskMaster/README.md

 data storage and hosting methods and adds components and functionality over time.

 ### Instructions

+***Lab 37: S3 Image Uploads***
+Keep in mind the following
+1. Amplify IAM User are usernames for Developers
+2. Cognito/Auth User Pools are usernames for end users
+3. DynamoDB is a NoSQL database that stores schema/model related data
+4. S3 is a file storage service for large amounts of data (images in our uses)

 In order to run the application, you must run it through an Android Emulator.
 It was constructed using a Pixel 3a XL emulator with a minimum android API 24 and target of 33.